Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

 - Caliper
 - Sikaflex (e.g. 291i  or some other marine certified adhesive sealant)
 - Spatula
-- Crimp-Tools for 2824-20 and for ferrules
+- Crimp-Tools for 2824-20 and for electric wire ferrules
 - Cleaning equipment: ethanol, q-tips, lint-free wipes

-# Self-Manufactured Components

-## self manufactured
+# Self manufactured components

 The following components need to be manufactured according to design files provided in this Github repository:
 - PCB for power distribution: